LLM

 Course Overview

 Having a solid understanding of today’s global business environment is imperative.
 Successful leadership skills and an in-depth knowledge of the fundamentals of the business world are crucial for any successful career within this field.
-The International Commercial Law LLM offers a professional and firm academic degree that will provide a solid foundation in the current global market.
+LLM International Commercial Law offers a professional and firm academic degree that will provide a solid foundation in the current global market.

 About this course